 👣 Steps

 Find a quiet space (and ask participants not to enter it) while you set it up.
-It is best if the space has some privacy and not too bring so you can create a more intimate feel.
+It is best if the space has some privacy and is not too bright so you can create a more intimate feel.
 Place 4-5 chairs in a circle and at the centre create a beautiful altar using pretty objects such as candles, flowers, pebbles, colourful scarves.
 Set your imagination free!
 Once the room is ready, start playing some soft meditative music and gather your participants.
-If you need any suggestions, this is the music that Jacklina played for us: https://soundcloud.com/vulpix25/internal-flight-estas-tonne.
+If you need any suggestions, this is the music that Jacklina played for us..

 As you gather the participants outside the activity room, ask them to form a queue and close their eyes.
 They are to place their right arm on top of the shoulder of the person in front of them and your co-facilitator will lead them (with their eyes open!) inside the room and in a circle until everyone is standing outside the circle formed by the chairs.